risawitama/verbose-potato/README.md

-## What do you get when you cross a rabbit with a water hose?
-Hare spray.
+## They tried to make a diamond shaped like a duck.
+It quacked under the pressure.